 And just like any other eating disorder or mental health condition don’t hesitate to get help.

 It can be hugely disruptive to your life and cause a hell of a lot of stress or distress.
 And there’s never any shame in asking for help.
-If there’s, if you’re not comfortable getting professional help or not sure where to look, please do feel free to message me.

 And I’m not qualified to help.
 I can be listening here and I can point you in the right direction.